Sign In / Sign Out

 The 3+ program offers great opportunities for students; see what our students are saying

-Online applications are open through September 15, 2018 to January 15, 2019 for the following programs: MArch 2-year; MArch 3+; MIA 2-year; MIA 3+; MID 2-year; MID 3+; MLA 2-year; MLA 3+; MSBE; MSD; MUD; MVCD 2-year; and MVCD 3+.
+Online applications are open September 15 with a priority deadline of January 15 for the following programs: MArch 2-year; MArch 3-year; MIA 2-year; MIA 3+; MID 2-year; MID 3+; MLA 2-year; MLA 3-year; MS.Arch; MSD; MUD; MVCD 2-year; and MVCD 3+.

 Teaching and Graduate Assistantships

 Assistantships are appointed each term to a select number of graduate students who are excelling in The Design School.
 Learn more about teaching assistantships including eligibility and application details.

 Learn more about your financial aid options.